I’ve been wanting to write about clothes for a while, but it’s come to the surface thanks to Tuesday nights.

 It’s an unfair business filled with some shady business dealings on the back end, and the people who shop the secondhand goods at the market are paying money they barely have for clothes that we were content to throw out.
 Something about it reminds me that the world can be a very unjust place for those with few resources and a lack of options.
 So how can one person like me possibly make a difference in a sea of 2.5 billion pounds of donated clothing?
 I can’t.
 But I can make a difference in my own sea of clothing.
 I’ve listed a few good options for places you might consider taking your cast-off clothing.
 For now, I think it’s good for you and I to at least think about where our unwanted clothing will most likely end up.

 Is there something we can do about this on the front end?
 I’ll give you a hint what’s coming in the next post with this shocking statistic: Americans spent roughly $340 billion on clothing last year – about 25 percent of the global market.
 I’ve purged.
 And I still have a closet full of clothes – most of which I have purchased “on sale.”
-This just might be the problem.
+This just might be the best moment of my fashion-less statement life.